-Allen Bolt/Screw Size Chart (MM & Inch) | Allen Bolt Dimensions, HSN Code, Head Types, Key Sizes & Torque Chart
+Allen Bolt Size Chart (Metric & Inch) – Dimensions, Key Sizes & Torque Guide

-Allen bolts, also known as hex socket head screws or allen screw, are common fasteners found in machinery, automotive, electronics, and many more fields.
+Allen bolts, also known as hex socket head screws or Allen screws, are common fasteners found in machinery, automotive, electronics, and many more fields.
 Recognized by their cylindrical head with an internal hexagonal socket, they are tightened or loosened using an Allen key (hex wrench).
-This guide, based on the expertise of experienced engineers from CNCLATHING, will provide you with a detailed explanation of Allen Bolts, covering what Allen screws are, where and when to use them, head types, HSN code & GST rate, materials, standards, key sizes, torque values, and how to handle common issues.
+This guide, based on the expertise of experienced engineers from CNCLATHING, will provide you with a detailed explanation of Allen Bolts, covering what they are, where and when to use them, standards, key sizes, torque values, engineering consideration when using them, and how to handle common issues.

 Allen Bolt (Screw) Dimensions, HSN Code, Head Types, Key Sizes & Torque Chart

-What is an Allen Bolt (Screw)?
+What is an Allen Bolt?

 Allen Bolt (Screw) Diagram